This post is a recount of a funny story from a few years ago. I have not embellished.

 Suzie – “F*CK.
 F*CK.
 F*CK”.

-She started to sweat like a fat man dancing.
+She started to sweat like me in a sauna.
 She sprinted with the two kids over to her neighbour who was standing in her drive.
 The only issue there, was that the neighbour had only moved in yesterday and they hadn’t met.

 A hurried, sweaty 30-second explanation saw Suzie drop the crying, nappyless baby in neighbour Jacquie’s arms, plop the bawling four-year old and growling dog at her feet and run to neighbour Jacquie’s car in the drive, after asking for the keys.

 Neighbour Jacquie’s car is a nice, new Audi.
 Suzie jumps in, thinking of nothing but the two kids up at the school, probably wandering off with some stranger at that moment.
 The stereo came on, “skyrockets in flight… afternoon delight… Aaaaafternoon delight…”

 Suzie slams it into R, accelerates and the ultra-responsive car jumps backwards, smashing into neighbour Jacquie’s brick wall and knocking it onto a 45-degree angle and taking out two panels on the new Audi.
 The side mirror exploded like a glass-filled piñata, but Suzie had no choice.
 She had to keep going.

 She pulled the car out on to the road, had one last look at an open-mouthed neighbour Jacquie gazing at her tilting wall which she had only owned for a day.
 Her husband’s new Audi was smashed, she had a stranger’s nappyless baby screaming in her arms, dog sniffing her leg (probably considering throwing the hump) and a four-year old crying at her feet.
 Suzie mouthed I’m sorry to neighbour Jacquie and planted her foot down.